david-cortes/contextualbandits/README.md

 Methods in this package include:

-Online:
+Online linear models:
 * LinUCB (see [2] and [11])
 * Linear Thompson Sampling (see [4])
-* Logistic upper confidence bounds and Thompson sampling (see [1])
+* Logistic UCB and Thompson sampling (see [1])

-Generalized adaptations from multi-armed bandits strategies:
+Adaptations from multi-armed bandits taking black-box classifiers:
 * Upper Confidence Bound (see [1], [6] and [3])
 * Thompson Sampling (see [1] and [3])
 * Epsilon Greedy (see [1], [7] and [6])